Non-stop flights to Rome (Fiumicino) (FCO)

 Flights from Brazil to Rome (Fiumicino)

-From Rio de Janeiro and São Paulo, you can fly with Alitalia (SkyTeam).
+From São Paulo, you can fly non-stop with ITA Airways (Star Alliance) or LATAM.

 Flights from Bulgaria to Rome (Fiumicino)